hashicorp/terraform-provider-azurerm/website/docs/r/kusto_cosmosdb_data_connection.html.markdown

 The following arguments are supported:

-* `cluster_name` - (Required) The name of the Kusto cluster.Changing this forces a new Data Explorer to be created.
+* `cluster_name` - (Required) The name of the Kusto cluster.
+Changing this forces a new Data Explorer to be created.

 * `cosmosdb_account_id` - (Required) The resource ID of the Cosmos DB account used to create the data connection.
 Changing this forces a new Data Explorer to be created.